Eggless Carrot Cake Cupcakes

 Measure the ingredients correctly.
 I highly recommend using a kitchen scale.

-Preheat the oven at least 15 minutes before you get started to give it plenty of time to reach the ideal recipe temperature.
+Preheat the oven at least 15 minutes before you start to give it plenty of time to reach the ideal recipe temperature.

 Don’t overmix the batter.
 Instead, mix just until you’ve evenly distributed the ingredients throughout the batter.